 I have a dream -- no more than a dream -- a plan in its very early stages.
 It is to purchase a sailboat (perhaps a Valiant 50, or something similar) and sail her around the world, collecting data about the marine environment and writing about the voyage and what we find.
 If it's the last thing I ever do, I am going to make that happen.
 It would be nice to find a partner with whom to share this adventure and vocation.

 Politically, I'm a progressive Democrat, but I've been known to vote for moderate Republicans on occasion.
 I always try to find common ground with those who do not always agree with me politically.
 (That's gotten more and more difficult in recent years, I might add).
 I'm very interested in social justice, human rights, and equality for all people.
 I'm also a veteran (USAF) and proud of that, though I've come to believe that no war is necessary or winnable.
-I get tears in my eyes when I hear "America" sung.
+It annoys me that I get tears in my eyes when I hear "America" sung.

 I can relate to almost anyone.
 Sometimes I think about the people I like from the different parts of my life, and realize some of them would dislike each other, or simply have nothing in common.
 It makes me good at reconciliation -- helping people find common ground.